 - Nanocomposites and coatings

 Roughly 30 faculty members from a range of departments across campus contribute to the MNT program as advisers, mentors, and professors.

-The Natural Resources Management program at North Dakota State University prepares students for careers that require an understanding of the social, biological, and physical aspects of managing natural resources.
+The School of Natural Resource Sciences at North Dakota State University prepares students for careers that require an understanding of the social, biological, and physical aspects of managing natural resources.
 We focus on research that determines how natural resources can be best used for society, while maintaining the integrity of natural systems.
 Because this program emphasizes problem solving, it prepares students to deal with issues that reach beyond a single discipline or subject area.

 The interdisciplinary STEM Education PhD program prepares students to be college faculty whose research on teaching and learning at the collegiate level and who can successfully teach at the undergraduate and graduate levels in their selected STEM discipline.